prenzelprinz/Visual-3D-Print-Error-Detection/README.md

 After further investigation it appeard that the Kaggle dataset is not focused on a geenral fail like bed addhesion or stringing or jsut awful print starts.
 It is focused on underextrusion. this is not in particualr a problem but under extrusion is problem or fale typ that doenst occur unless the user did something majorly wrong.
 Under extrusion only happens wehn paremters liek feeding rate or clogging come into affect but Problems liek bed adhesion are a way more on the day Problem for a User.
 It is not as easy to recreate the Problem as well.
 For under extrussion u have to force baly try to trun the extrsuin parmeters down for bed addhesion you just touch the bed and thats enough.

 # Code
 Our Plan right now is it too solve our Error-Detection with CNNs mainly.
 The Problem that occurs with the under extrusion dataset is that domain shifitng, alteast how it looks right now, is gonna be required.
 First test showed that the recorded prints of our printer are not getting recognized.
-Which could have multiple reason like camera and light problems which we tried to mitigate trough using grayscale.
+Which could have multiple reason like camera and light problems which we tried to mitigate trough using grayscale adn the guassisan blur.
 This didnt really seem to help.

+We also had Problems with our data loader which was very slow and very ineeficent afeter we fixed that testing and training went way faster.
+Further more we implemted taht we can pasue the training

 It works great with the test images from the dataset. we dont know exactly what our feuarte map looks like which makes it difficult for us to determen what exactly triggers the net.
 Because the reslutts some time seem very random.
+For example ther sometimes are some blackj abrs because the aspect ratio of the camera is very wierd.
+Sometiems those black bars dont hidner the process of recgonicton sometimes tho if we cut them out the detection doenst work or chages fast between 2 states.

-We also integrated a function for taking a live camera image which comes form the endoscope camera and also controlling the printer
+We also integrated a function for taking a live camera image which comes form the endoscope camera and also controlling the printer.

 # Octoprint integration
 The printer is controlled over a rasberry pie 3b+ with octoprint installed on it https://octoprint.org/. this makes conrtolling the pretty easy.
 On problem is tho that recording the footage for the neural net. the way we do it that i stream the cmaera image to the octoprint browser control iamge and from there i record it with OBS on my PC. the reason for why we dont record it directly to the rasbery pie ist that the fiel sizes are to big for the small sd card also to interactwith the code and the fottage its eazier to that directly on the pc.